phorton1/base-Pub/FS/protocol.md

 *Following is a description of the current implementation.*

-For example, when the user closes a FC::Window, the window sends an EXIT message to buddy's SerialBridge with a slight delay before closing it's own socket.
+For example, when the user closes a FC::Window, the Window sends an EXIT message to buddy's SerialBridge with a slight delay before closing it's own socket.
 The delay allows the packet to be sent before the socket is closed.
 The received EXIT allows the SerialBridge Server to free up the thread and any memory associated with